 Memorizing this verse would be a great place to start.

-If you would like to study this verse more closely, I created a three page workbook to help you break it down.
+If you would like to study this verse more closely, I created a three-page workbook to help you break it down.
 If you’re a subscriber, you can access it on the Freebies page.
 If you’re not a subscriber, you can learn how to gain access here.

 I also listed some verses in this blog post; they specifically deal with discontentment, but I think they can apply to this as well.

-By memorizing and meditating on Scripture that encourage us to set our minds on Jesus, we are reemphasizing that concept in our hearts.
+By memorizing and meditating on Scripture that encourages us to set our minds on Jesus, we are reemphasizing that concept in our hearts.
 The truth of God’s Word comes into our lives.
 And it shatters the lie that it’s okay to obsess about our crushes.

 And, knowing these Bible verses gives us a weapon against the temptation of idolatry.

 “Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.” -Ephesians 6:17 (NLT)